odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Deploy ECS containers on AWS Graviton processor

 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.
-Here we will learn to deploy a simple app to ECS and run it on a Fargate Cluster so you don’t have to worry about provisioning or maintaining EC2 instances.  we’ll also take a look at the necessary IAM user and IAM role permissions and how to set them up.
+Here we will learn to deploy a simple app to ECS and run it on a Fargate Cluster so you don’t have to worry about provisioning or maintaining EC2 instances.
+We’ll also take a look at the necessary IAM user and IAM role permissions and how to set them up.

 ## Before you begin